Message tracking in Microsoft 365 (Exchange Online)

 • Pending – Exchange Online attempts to send the email.

-• Filtered as spam – server filtered the message, which means it went to the Junk Email folder.
+• Filtered as spam – the server filtered the message, which means it went to the Junk Email folder.

 Microsoft 365 message tracing using PowerShell